Interstitial Lung Disease

 How are interstitial lung diseases treated?

-There is no cure for interstitial lung disease (ILD).
-Treatments are aimed at preventing more lung scarring, managing symptoms, and helping you stay active and healthy.
-Treatment can't fix lung scarring that has already occurred.
+Because there are so many causes, treatment will vary.
+Some interstitial lung diseases do not have a cure.
+Treatment is aimed at preventing more lung scarring, managing symptoms, and helping you stay active and healthy.
+Treatment can’t fix lung scarring that has already occurred.

 Treatments may include:

-- Oral medications, including corticosteroids to reduce inflammation and cyclophosphamide (Cytoxan) to suppress the immune system
+- Oral medicine, including corticosteroids to reduce inflammation and cyclophosphamide (Cytoxan) to suppress the immune system

 - Oxygen therapy, from portable containers